Francys Johnson: Academic and legal career

 Johnson served on the faculty of Savannah State University and Georgia Southern University.
 Professor Johnson has lectured on American Government, Race and the Law, Constitutional and Criminal law.

-In March 2005, he chaired a roundtable discussion at the National Council for Black Studies annual conference.
+In March 2005, he chaired an annual conference roundtable discussion at the National Council for Black Studies.
 Educators from Dillard University, the Algebra Project, and the University of New Orleans discussed "Quality Education as Civil Rights."
-Johnson is in private practice with The Johnson Firm P.C.
-Attorneys and Counselors of Law in Statesboro, Georgia.
+Johnson is a Partner with Davis Bozeman Johnson Law with offices in Decatur, Savannah, and Statesboro, Georgia.
 He practices criminal and civil law in all State and Federal Courts in Georgia.